 These guidelines assume you've made constructive changes to your preparations to avoid previous mistakes and correct habits that did not set you up for success.

-Your foundation is wobbly.
-You will likely need 4-6 weeks of dedicated study.
+If you scored in the 170s, your Step 1 foundation is wobbly.
+You will likely need four to six weeks of dedicated study.
 Strongly consider working with a tutor to cover as much ground as efficiently and quickly as possible.

-A score in this range shows a fundamental lack of knowledge that will be difficult to remediate in a short Step 1 study period.
+If you scored in the 160s or below, this demonstrates a fundamental lack of knowledge that will be difficult to remediate in a short Step 1 study period.
 In this case, a review course or remediation are the best steps to take.

-Note: You cannot take a year off and come back with a 270+ score.
+Note: You cannot take a year off and come back with a 270+ score on USMLE Step 1.

-Regular Reassessment: Make Sure You Are on Track
+Regular Step 1 Reassessment: Make Sure You Are on Track

-One of the biggest mistakes that leads to a failed USMLE is fear of NBME practice tests.
+One of the biggest mistakes that leads to a failed Step 1 is fear of NBME practice tests.
 If you really want to conquer the USMLE, it is necessary to face this fear and get the most from each and every available NBME test.

-Taking practice tests regularly and adapting according to your performance can make the difference between failure and success.
-This is what allows you to face weaknesses head on and FIX THEM by fine tuning your study plan and schedule as you progress.
-Your initial plan may be very well-thought-out on paper, but how will you know if you need to switch directions midway, or even just make small adjustments, if you don’t reassess?
-Don’t take any chances—reassess your progress and your plan early and often.
+Taking NBME practice tests regularly and adapting according to your performance can make the difference between failure and success.
+This is what allows you to face weaknesses head on and fix them by fine tuning your study plan and schedule as you progress.
+Your initial plan may be very well thought out on paper, but how will you know if you need to switch directions mid way, or even just make small adjustments, if you don’t reassess?
+Don’t take any chances.
+Reassess your progress and your plan early and often.

-The chances of matching into the most competitive fields — such as dermatology, orthopedics, etc. — are the primary place a failure on Step 1 or Level 1 impacts.
+The chances of matching into the most competitive fields — such as dermatology, orthopedics, etc. — are the primary place a failure on Step 1 or Level 1 can be detrimental.
 If you haven't reviewed the NRMP's "Charting the Outcomes in the Match" data, now's a good time to do so.
-(There are different data sets by Allopathic, Osteopathic and International Medical Graduates.)
+(There are different data sets by MD students, DO students and International Medical Graduates.)

 Remember What You Are Fighting For